 - Conference in Portsmouth: “From the Nile to Navarino”

-The exhibition opening events in Portsmouth will include a conference hosted by the NMRN on the geopolitical situation in the Mediterranean after the Battle of the Nile and its impact on the enslaved Greeks.
+The exhibition opening events in Portsmouth will include a conference, at 13 October 2022, hosted by the NMRN on the geopolitical situation in the Mediterranean after the Battle of the Nile and its impact on the enslaved Greeks.
 The three-session event will be attended by distinguished Greek and British historians.
 Among others will participate Prof. Gelina Harlaftis, Dr. Katerina Galani, Prof. Gerasimos Pagratis, Prof. Sakis Gkekas, Dr. Angeli Zarokosta, Dr. Andreas Koukos, Dr Sukru Iliçak, Prof. Andrew Lambert, Dr. Dominic Tweddle.
 Academic organizers are Dr. Katerina Galani and Professor Andrew Lambert.

 - Conference in Piraeus: “British naval supremacy and the Greek Revolution”

 The event is scheduled for November 2022 and will take place at the Aikaterini Laskaridis Foundation.
 It will build on the proceedings of the conference in Portsmouth, a few months earlier.
 Academic organizer of the event is Dr Katerina Galani.

 Tribute to 1821